 Almost all of our quilts are generous enough to take care of the need for a dust ruffle or pillow shams.
 Just as bed heights vary, each quilt's proportions varies.
 You'll find we designate the quilt's measurements along with the estimated drop for you to compare to the sizing you want to have.
 Please do your homework ahead of buying!

 Fortunately, our quilts are undoubtedly washable in a washing machine!
 We suggest the following standards for the best care of your heirloom quilt:

-- Machine wash with only cold water on gentle cycle.
+- Wash in a washing machine with only cold water on delicate cycle.

 Did you know?

 For hundreds of years, many types of solutions have been perfected to make it easier for quilt-makers to piece multi-angled quilts together.
 One of these strategies is called paper piecing, which is nearly always taken advantage of to assemble the challenging corners of the Mariner's Compass quilt